As your landlord and the freeholder of the building, we are responsible for insuring the building against damage.

 Yes.
 A £100 policy excess applies to all property claims (apart from trace and access).

-No. All leaseholders and tenants are responsible for sourcing their own contents insurance either through a Nationally Recognised provider such as ‘MyHome', which is arranged via Thistle and Allianz insurance, or by an independent insurance provider.
+No. All leaseholders and tenants are responsible for sourcing their own contents insurance either through a Nationally Recognised provider such as ‘MyHome', which is arranged via Thistle Tenant Risks and Ageas Insurance Limited, or by an independent insurance provider.

 Buildings generally relates to: internal ceilings, walls, permanent fixtures and fittings including baths, toilet cisterns and fitted mirrors together with (normally) laminate flooring.